seamplex/libreblackjack-v01/doc/players.md

 ---
-title: Derivation of the basic strategy
+title_case: Derivation of the basic strategy
 ...

 ## Derivation of the basic strategy